smallhadroncollider/taskell/roadmap.md

 - Move between lists with `m` - shows possible lists
 - Caching issue when using `m` to move lists - doesn't update previous list
 - Copy and paste?
+- Pressing Enter on empty list shows an subtasks box with an error